 It will be two years before you admit any of this to your psychiatrist while crying in her office.

-If left untreated, they can become negative influences on a person’s recovery, lending to potential triggers for relapse.
+If left untreated, co-occurring disorders can become negative influences on a person’s recovery, lending to potential triggers for relapse.
 Effective treatment engages modalities that address both substance use and mental health disorders, with methods including cognitive behavioral therapy, dialectical behavioral therapy and mindfulness and stress management practices.
-The Treehouse is poised to deliver you, or your loved one, this compassionate and in-depth care.
+Vertava Health of Texas is poised to deliver you, or your loved one, this compassionate and in-depth care.

 A dual diagnosis is sometimes referred to as a co-occurring disorder and requires certain types of treatment to address both issues.
-In many instances, these accompanying conditions may have led to the substance abuse, aggravated it or even caused it.
+In many instances, these accompanying conditions may have led to substance abuse, aggravated it, or even caused it.

 Common dual diagnosis conditions include: